xfran1998/pyson/README.md

 # Pyson
-This is a funny project for creating a descriptive way to program only using json.
+This is a funny project for creating a descriptive way to program only using Json.

 DISCLAIMER:
 This is a side project complementing a visual detection bot made in python.
 This bot is made using classes implementing behaviors, this behaviors can be exuted in a descritive way using this "languaje".